 -1 - For sorted descending column gives the smallest value greater than or equal sought.

-Match function example
+Match function basic examples

 Let us use the function in the following example: